annamatic/OpenIDEO/maternal-health.md

 > *Examples:*
 > - A medical practice can supply them as handouts to patients
-> - A community organization can use it to design a handbook
+> - A community organization can use it to design a brochure or handbook
-> - A health/technology startup might use it for a mobile app
+> - A civic health/technology startup might use it for a mobile app

 Putting this To-do List content under free-to-use copyright licensing would not only be convenient and affordable for community and patient advocates, it would encourage third parties (designers, product developers, civic entrepreneurs/technologists, health organizations) to use and disseminate these Tasks and To-do Lists more widely via various media channels or modalities.